 - Heat the olive oil in a large casserole at medium heat.
 Once hot, add the onion and cook for 5 minutes, stirring often, until softened and beginning to brown around the edges.
 Add the garlic and cook until fragrant, about a minute, avoid burning the garlic.

 - In a blender or food processor puree the roasted bell peppers, and tomatoes with 1/2 cup of water, add them carefully to the pot.
 Don’t add too much water since tomatoes and other ingredients will release water however, if your stew feels too dry you can always add a little bit of water in the process.

-- Add the shredded fish, oregano, and the pickled peppers.
-Let it simmer at medium heat for at least 30 minutes before adding the potatoes, the parsley, the olives, and the almonds.
+- Add the shredded fish, oregano, and pickled peppers.
+Let it simmer at medium heat for at least 30 minutes before adding the potatoes, parsley, olives, and almonds.

-- Reduce heat to low, give all ingredients a good stir to avoid something sticks to the bottom of the pot, cover the casserole and simmer until your mixture looks moist and juicy more a stew consistency with just a bit of broth, not a soup.
+- Reduce heat to low, give all ingredients a good stir to avoid something getting stuck to the bottom of the pot, cover the casserole and simmer until your mixture looks moist and juicy more a stew consistency with just a bit of broth, not a soup.